learnwebdevco/resources/src/welcome.md

 Welcome to **Web Dev PH Resources**!

-Here you'll find resources for learning web development.
+Here you'll find the resources for learning web development.

 ---